valkey-io/valkey-doc/commands/sort.md

 SORT mylist ALPHA
 ```

-Redis is UTF-8 aware, assuming you correctly set the `!LC_COLLATE` environment
+Valkey is UTF-8 aware, assuming you correctly set the `!LC_COLLATE` environment
 variable.

 The number of returned elements can be limited using the `!LIMIT` modifier.